-There are various homeopathic remedies and prescription medications available to help you manage your symptoms and feel calmer.
+There are various prescription medications available to help you manage your symptoms and feel calmer.

 - Prescription Medications: If you are diagnosed with an anxiety disorder, a doctor or psychiatrist can prescribe the proper medication to help address your concerns.
 Treatment plans commonly involve sedatives, antidepressants, beta-blockers, or antihistamines.